jssol/api-based-webapp/README.md

 ## Acknowledgments

-This project uses the OMDb API
+This project uses the OMDb API.

 ## 📝 License